yuvanshankars/Financial-Compass/README.md

 # The Financial Compass - Personal Expense Tracker

-A comprehensive web application that helps users track their expenses, visualize spending patterns, and achieve financial goals.
+A comprehensive web application that helps users track their expenses and visualize spending patterns.

 ## Features